 And all I say is work with them because this is an event that never took place.

-Now, as far as somebody else where did they file the right papers or did they forget to file a paper?
+Now, as far as somebody else where, did they file the right papers or did they forget to file a paper?

-You know, I I guarantee if you went around and looked at everybody that made a speech or whatever these people did, that's up to them.
+You know, I guarantee if you went around and looked at everybody that made a speech or whatever these people did, that's up to them.

-Uh did they do something wrong because they didn't file the right document or whatever?
+Did they do something wrong because they didn't file the right document or whatever?

-Perhaps you'll have to look at them, but I guarantee you this probably a lot of people in Washington did the same thing.
+But I guarantee you this, probably a lot of people in Washington did the same thing.

 I'm not sure that we will bring them in.